Bandwidth/ap-docs/methods/availableNumbers/getAvailableNumbersLocal.md

 <aside class="notice">
 <p>
+** You must choose one of state, zip, or areaCode in request.
 ** state, zip and areaCode are mutually exclusive, you may use only one of them per request.
 </p>
 </aside>